TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: BUILD_TUPLE_UNPACK (count)

-   Pops *count* iterables from the stack, joins them in a single tuple, and pushes the result.
+   Pops *count* iterables kutoka the stack, joins them in a single tuple, and pushes the result.
 Implements iterable unpacking in tuple displays ``(*x, *y, *z)``.